viviandotdev/ObsidianVault/30 Notes/The irrationality of love is exceedingly rational..md

 up::  [[Playing well with Others by Eric Barker|Playing well with Others by Eric Barker]] tags:: [[love]]

-## The irrationality of love is exceedingly rational.

 Irrational loyalty signals to the person that you are no longer acting out of **selfishness.** They are trying to prove that they will do anything for you instead of themselves.

 Practical and sensible is unromantic.